 Passengers requiring any in-flight assistance should contact their airline before traveling.
 Airlines will generally work with passengers to try to meet their in-flight needs.
 Also, visit the TSA Cares website https://www.tsa.gov/travel/passenger-support for contact information to request screening assistance, scooter assistance, service animal assistance, and any other accessible services that you may need at the airports you utilize during your travels.
 For your safety and for the safety of other travelers please do not leave your baggage unattended at any airport you visit during your travels.
 Video: How To Navigate an Airport in a Wheelchair

-Detailed information about services and facilities at the Philadelphia International Airport (PHL) to assist travelers with disabilities can be found at Getting Around PHL: A guide for travelers with disabilities.
+Detailed information about services and facilities at the Philadelphia International Airport (PHL) to assist travelers with disabilities can be found at Getting Around PHL: A guide for travelers with disabilities (links to PDF).

 Travelers with hearing or speech impairments can call the Airport’s TDD/TTY number at 215-937-6755 or the Pennsylvania Relay Service at 800-654-5984 for TTY or 800-654-5988 for Voice Relay.
 Travelers with disabilities or medical needs who have questions about the policies or procedures at security checkpoints can call the TSA Cares Help Line at 855-787-2227.

 Many services such as skycaps, sighted guides, and wheelchairs are provided by the airlines.
 Please contact your airline to reserve a wheelchair.

 Philadelphia International Airport Ground Transportation